geickelb/microbex/README.md

     * can be 1-many:1 to culture_id or 1:1 (in which case can specify as culture_id)
     * in some datasets a patient may have multiple cultures performed in a visit/encounter.

+see AlgorithmDetails.md for more detailed information on MicrobEx usage and algorithm details.

 #### Inline: